Rat care guide

 Teapot Rat Hide & Shelf Set

-A themed setup piece for a cage corner with a hide and shelf route.
+A themed setup piece for a cage corner with a hide and shelf guide.

 Dragon Rat Shelf Set

-Use shelves to turn unused height into a route your rats can actually use.
+Use shelves to turn unused height into a guide your rats can actually use.

 Food point